rhayman/ephysiopy/docs/api/ephysiopy/common/binning/index.rst

       :param xy_binsize: the binsize
       :type xy_binsize: float

-      :returns: **angles** -- the angles as well as the arena x-y coordinates.
+      :returns: the angles as well as the arena x-y coordinates.
-      :rtype: tuple[np.ndarray,...]
+      :rtype: tupleof np.ndarray

       .. rubric:: Notes